Best Note-Taking Apps in 2026

 Red Flags to Watch For

-- !The app requires internet to access your own notes — Notion is unusable offline; if you take notes in meetings, airplanes, or areas with poor connectivity, this is a dealbreaker
+- !The app requires internet to access your own notes.
+Notion is unusable offline; if you take notes in meetings, planes, or low-connectivity areas this is a dealbreaker.

 The Bottom Line